Lurchicus/asmRPSLS/README.md

 list to determine if the command is in the proxy/command list.
 - 06/17/2024 DWR Adding VT100 color codes (escape codes) to text output and rewrote the debug toggle code (it was pretty bad before).
+- 06/25/2024 DWR Added a CHANGES.md file and cleaned up the formattin in the README.md file.
+Also added an in progress note above.